 If user entropy is on, the Enable Touch ID Authentication property is ignored.
-User entropy is enabled through the Encrypt secrets using Passcode key.
+User entropy is enabled through the Encrypt secrets using the Passcode key.

 In the Endpoint Management console, go to Settings > Client > Client Properties.

-Add the key ENABLE_TOUCH_ID_AUTH, set its Value to True and then set the policy Name to Enable Fingerprint Authentication.
+Add the key ENABLE_TOUCH_ID_AUTH, set its Value to True and then set the policy name to Enable Fingerprint Authentication.